gvwilson/thirdbit/src/fiction/bear/index.md

 head toward Mope.
 "Humans," it snorted as its began to fade.
 "They just don't understand…"

 "Mother!
 Mother, are you all right?"
-The younger orangutan hopped awkwardly over Sergeant Dambu and hugged his mother.
+The younger chimpanzee hopped awkwardly over Sergeant Inambu and hugged his mother.
 They were both crying, he realized.
 When had he started crying?

 "Oh, Mope," Dolly sniffed.
 "I thought—I thought I was going to lose